 Current member countries include: Canada, Japan, the Republic of Korea, the Russian Federation and the United States of America.

-The North Pacific Anadromous Fish Commission is hosting a 2-day hybrid workshop from May 16–17, 2026 on Interactions Between Salmon, Ecosystems, and Climate: From Mechanisms to Predictive Models.
-The workshop will be held at the Morris J. Wosk Centre for Dialogue, 580 W Hastings St, Vancouver, BC, Canada.
+The North Pacific Anadromous Fish Commission is hosting a 2-day hybrid workshop on Interactions Between Salmon, Ecosystems, and Climate: From Mechanisms to Predictive Models, co-sponsored by the North Pacific Marine Science Organization (PICES).
+The workshop will be held on May 16–17, 2026, at the Morris J. Wosk Centre for Dialogue, 580 W Hastings St, Vancouver, BC, Canada.

 Technical Report 23